Graphic image built up with two of our lecturers and Castle Hill which is in Huddersfield

 Senior Lecturer - School of Applied Sciences

 One of my biggest achievements during my career is that my research identified the closest known living relatives of animals.
-I use this research in my teaching to highlight how animals evolved 700 million years ago from our single-celled ancestors, and how genes we inherited from this ancestor are now involved in human diseases such as cancer.
+I use this research in my teaching to highlight how we can use this knowledge to better understand problems that effect humans today, such as cancer.

-Something I really enjoy in my role is leading our final year projects, which are a major part of Biology degrees and provide important research skills our students require for their graduate careers.
-It is really rewarding to see students pull together knowledge from across their entire degree to solve real-life research problems.
-Recently, I’ve supervised undergraduate students working on novel aspects of cancer biology and HIV genetics, as well as more unusual research areas such as great white shark evolution or how genetic parasites jump from one species to a new host.
-It is very satisfying seeing our students capitalising on their projects to further their career plans, and I’ve had the pleasure of seeing a number of my undergraduate students present their own research at conferences and get their articles published in international research journals.
+Something I really enjoy in my role is leading the final year projects; it is really rewarding to see students pull together knowledge from across their entire degree to solve real research problems.
+The final year projects help students build their research skills and ensure they leave the University with everything they need to thrive in their future careers.
+Recently I’ve had the pleasure of seeing several of my undergraduate students present their own research at conferences and get their articles published in international research journals.”

 Image of a lecturer in from the school of Applied Sciences